Click on names to see biographical information and photos.

 Micheline Chalhoub-Deville

 I am a Professor at UNCG.
-My scholarship in the area of large-scale, standardized language testing has been recognized through awards such as the ETS TOEFL Outstanding Young Scholar Award and the UNCG School of Education Outstanding Senior Scholar Award.
-I have founded/co-founded associations/boards and currently serve as President of the International Language Testing Association.
+My scholarship in the area of large-scale, standardized language testing has been recognized through awards such as the ETS TOEFL Outstanding Young Scholar Award, the UNCG School of Education Outstanding Senior Scholar Award, and in 2022 the international Charles A Ferguson Award for Outstanding Achievement.
+I have founded/co-founded associations/boards.
+At UNCG, I co-founded the Coalition for Diversity in Language and Culture and the SOE Faculty Access & Equity Committee.
 Greensboro has been home for 15 years.
 I have made a life in many places, including Beirut, London, Columbus, Chicago, Minneapolis, and Iowa City.
 On my travels, I tend to visit university campuses, holy sites, art museums, and opera houses.
 Occasionally, I do something crazy like bungee jumping!
-The Oslo Opera House and the Royal Opera House, Covent Garden are special for me.
+The Oslo Opera House and the Royal Opera House in Covent Garden are special to me.
 My other passions include reading, riding my Vespa, playing tennis, and hiking.
 Scotch is my favorite beverage and my canine companion.
-I joined the Board because communities matter and opera helps create vibrant environments.
-Vive l’opéra!
+I joined the Board because communities

 Odell Cleveland